How to Optimize Distribution & Middle Mile Logistics

 After choosing and implementing a routing solution, you need to make the most out of it.
 When planning distribution and middle mile logistics routes, make sure you set up the right optimization constraints and business rules so you can lower your operational costs with a click of a button.

-The Route4Me route planner for middle mile logistics allows you to fine-tune route planning as per your fleet capacity and routing preferences.
+The Route4Me easiest route planner software for middle mile logistics allows you to fine-tune route planning as per your fleet capacity and routing preferences.
 You can custom the route planning outcome by limiting and adjusting:

 This way, your distribution routes will perfectly fit your workforce and fleet capacity.
 And, for example, when loading a distribution vehicle to its full loading and carrying capacity, you will be able to transport a larger quantity of goods with the same number of – or even fewer – trucks.